Bariatric Diet and Support: Life After Surgery

 - Small, frequent meals will be better than three larger ones.

-Our nutritionists work closely with patients to help them make the right food choices after surgery.
+Our nutritionists work closely with patients to design a personalized bariatric diet help them make the right food choices after surgery.
 You will not get a cookie-cutter set of dietary recommendations.
 They work with your surgeon to develop a personalized set of guidelines, tailored to your work schedule, home life and food preferences.
 Our nutritionists see patients every three to six months in the first year after surgery, and then at least every six to 12 months after that.

 When can I return to work after Weight Loss Surgery?